dalel487/su2hmc/README.md

 A sample input file looks like
 ```
 0.00200	1.7	0.1780	0.00	0.000	0.0	0.0	500	20	1	1	100
-dt	beta	akappa	jqq	thetaq	fmu	aNf	stepl	ntraj	istart	icheck	iread
+dt	beta	akappa	jqq	c_sw	fmu	aNf	stepl	ntraj	istart	icheck	iread
 ```
 where
 - `dt` is the step size for the update
-- `beta` is β, given up to three significant figures
+- `beta` is the inverse gauge coupling, given up to three significant figures
 - `akappa` is hopping parameter, given up to four significant figures
 - `jqq` is the diquark source, given up to three significant figures
 - `c_sw` is the clover coefficient.
 Leave as zero for an unimproved action
 - `fmu` is the chemical potential
-- `aNf` is ignored.
+- `aNf` is ignored but remains for legacy reasons.
 Originating in the Cornell group when Ken Wilson was still there, that molecular dynamics time-discretisation artifacts can be absorbed into renormalisation of the bare parameters of the lattice action
 - `stepl` is the average number of steps per trajectory.
 For a single trajectory it times dt should equal 1
 - `ntraj` is the number of trajectories
 - `istart` signals a hot start (>=1) or cold start (<=0)